fresheneesz/ValidatedProofOfStake/readme.md

 # Protocol

 This document describes the protocol using Bitcoin terms, but these techniques could be applied to pretty much any cryptocurrency.
-The protocol hinges on three key design aspects:
+The protocol hinges on four key design aspects:

 * Time-bound Proof of Stake - PoS minters compete with each other to create blocks.
 A minter is allowed to mint transactions into a block if one of their addresses comes up in a time-release progression.
 A very similar process is used to decide which validators are allowed to validate a block.
 * Delayed-release Distributed Randomness - Randomness created collaboratively by minters and released only long after the randomness has been set in stone.
 * Validation Signatures - Each block must be validated by a set of other minters before any block can mint on top of it.
 * Minter Punishments - Where minters who mint too far on the wrong chain will be fined.

 In VPoS, Proof-of-Stake (PoS) minters race for each block (rather than using quorums or voting).
 Each address has a chance of winning the right to mint a block each second based on the amount of coins that address contains.
 Just like Proof-of-Work mining is a race to find a block with a hash below a certain value, minting PoS blocks is also a race to find a hash below a certain value.
 However, where in PoW the number of tries you can do per second is unbounded, in VPoS (as in most PoS systems) minters only get one try per second per transaction output.
-This race incentivizes PoS minters release minted blocks promptly once they become valid.
-For each block, the minter who can demonstrate that their address has won the right to mint a block then creates and propagates a block as usual.
+This race incentivizes PoS minters to release minted blocks promptly once they become valid.
+For each block, the minter who can demonstrate that their address has won the right to mint a block then creates and propagates that block as usual.
 Then a number of validators do a similar process.
 Once the necessary number of signatures has been propagated, the next minter can then mint on top of that block.
 These validators substantially decrease the effectiveness of hidden-chain attacks.

 Minters can mint for almost 0 cost, allowing almost anybody in the network to participate in block creation ("almost" anyone because a small minimum balance is required in order to mint).
 These minters also create an amount of randomness for each block, and include a proof in that block they can later use to verify they haven't changed that randomness when they finally reveal it to the rest of the network.
 This randomness is used to ensure that no one can game the system by predicting which addresses will get the right to mint or validate a particular block.

-Minters are incentivized to mint blocks on top of a very limited number of candidates for the longest chain via punishment fines for minters who mint too far on chains that aren't the longest one.
+Minters are incentivized to mint blocks on top of a very limited number of candidates for the longest chain.
+What provides this incentive are punishment fines for minters who mint too far on chains that aren't the longest one.
 This eliminates the nothing-at-stake problem while at the same time also eliminating latency-related advantages for minters with larger stake.
 This is done without any locked-up stake or waiting periods, allowing anyone to use their coins to mint at any time.

 ## Terms